+- 1. Returning students and their siblings

-- 1. Members of Saint Paul Parish
+- 2. Members of Saint Paul Parish

-- 2. Members of other parishes of the Diocese of Gary
+- 3. Members of other parishes of the Diocese of Gary

-- 3. Non-Catholic students
+- 4. Non-Catholic students

 Students entering Prekindergarten must be 4 years of age by August 1st, those entering kindergarten must be 5 years of age by August 1st.
 Students will be conditionally accepted into kindergarten with full acceptance contingent on displayed readiness on the Kindergarten entrance test.
 Pre 3's and Pre 4's must be 3 or 4 by August 1 and fully potty trained.